 IMPLEMENTATION OF OFFICIAL LANGUAGE

-Continuous efforts are being made towards implementation of OfficialLanguage Act Rules & Policy as per the directives of the Government in the Company to enhance thelevels of usage.
-The Official Language Implementation Committee have been constituted inall the Units of the Company and the Subsidiaries including the Corporate Office atBangalore to monitor implementation of Official Language Act Rules Policy etc. whichmeets at regular intervals in every quarter.
+Continuous efforts are being made by the Company towards implementation of OfficialLanguage Act Rules & Policy as per the directives of the Government to enhance thelevels of usage.
+The Official Language Implementation Committee have been constituted inall the Units of the Company and its Subsidiaries including the Corporate Office atBangalore to monitor implementation of Official Language Act Rules Policy etc. whichmeets at regular intervals in every quarter.

-In order to propagate the usage of Hindi as Official Language "HINDI DIWAS/HINDIFORTNIGHT" was observed during the month of September 2016.
-Various competitions inHindi such as Hindi Story Writing Hindi News Paper Reading Hindi Quiz Hindi ConversationHindi Antakshari etc. were organized and participants were awarded prizes.
+In order to propagate the usage of Hindi as Official Language "HINDI DIWAS/HINDIFORTNIGHT" was observed during the month of September.
+Various competitions in Hindisuch as Hindi Story narration Hindi News Paper Reading Hindi Quiz Hindi ConversationHindi Antakshari etc. were organized and participants were awarded prizes.
 A workshopwas organised during the above period.
 The Hindi Magazines/ Newspapers are being procuredto propagate the usage of Hindi among employees.
-The concernedOfficials of the Company regularly take part in the meetings of the Town Official Language ImplementationCommittee.
+The concerned Officers of the Companyregularly take part in the meetings of the Town Official Language ImplementationCommittee.

 Chief Vigilance Officer (CVO) appointed by the Government of India heads the CorporateVigilance Department of the Company.
 Presently CVO Engineering Projects India Limited(EPIL) has been assigned with the additional charge of CVO HMT Limited.

 The Corporate Vigilance Department carries out vigilance function in the HoldingCompany as well as Subsidiary Companies.
 Vigilance function in the manufacturing Units andMarketing Offices are looked after by Vigilance Officers under the guidance of ChiefVigilance Officer.

 All the Unit Vigilance Officers send their monthly Vigilance / Inspection Reports andSurprise Inspection reports to CVO.
 Reports so received are scrutinized at CVO Office forfurther action.
 Unit Vigilance Officers also verify Annual Property Returns submitted bythe employees of the Unit.

-Apart from regular inspections by Unit Vigilance Officers CVO conducts CTE (ChiefTechnical Examiner at CVC) type surprise and regular inspections of high value purchase/contracts and systems by visiting various Subsidiaries and Units.
+Apart from regular inspections by Unit Vigilance Officers CVO conducts CTE (ChiefTechnical Examiner at CVC) type surprise and regular inspections of high value purchase/contracts and systems by visiting various subsidiaries and Units.